pearcej/cppds/_sources/LinearBasic/ImplementingaQueueCpp.rst

   .. tab:: C++

     .. activecode:: queue1accpp
-      :caption: Using the Queue methods from the STL in C++
+      :caption: Using the queue methods from the STL in C++
       :language: cpp

       #include <iostream>
-      #include <queue> // Calling Queue from the STL
+      #include <queue> // Using an STL queue

       using namespace std;